Matrix Determinant Calculator

 - We can add any non-zero multiple of a row to some other row (or a column to a column) and not change the determinant.
 This is similar to what we do in Gaussian elimination when we want to find the row echelon form of a system of equations, except that there we only dealt with rows (which corresponded to equations).
 This property means that if we add, say, two copies of the first row to the second one, we'll obtain a matrix with the same determinant.
 For example:

-- (Laplace expansion) Remember the "What is a determinant of a 5x5 matrix?" question from the above section?
+- (Laplace expansion) Remember the "What is a determinant of a 5x5 matrix?" question from ?
 Finally, we can touch upon this topic and introduce a powerful tool to help us with the determinant formula.